Sunglasses are more than just a fashion statement - they’re important protection from the hazards of UV light.

 Decreasing Risk For Eye Disease

-There is mounting evidence that lifetime exposure to UV light without protection can increase your risk of cataracts and macular degeneration.
+There is mounting evidence that lifetime exposure to UV light can increase your risk of cataracts and macular degeneration.
 It also increases your risk of getting growths on the surface of your eye called Pinguecula and Pterygiums.
-Besides looking unsightly they can interfere with your vision and require surgery to remove them.
-All of those problems are better off with prevention than treatment.
+Besides looking unsightly, these growths can interfere with your vision and require surgery to remove them.

 Preventing Snow Blindness

-The snow reflects UV light and the exposure can be intense enough on a sunny day to cause a burn on your cornea like what happens when people are exposed to a bright welding arc.
+Snow reflects UV light and on a sunny day the glare can be intense enough to cause a burn on your corne--much like what happens when people are exposed to a bright welding arc.

 Protection From Wind, Dust, Sand

-Many times, when you are spending time outdoors and it is windy, you risk particles blowing in the wind getting into your eyes.
+Many times, when you are spending time outdoors and it is windy, you risk wind-blown particles getting into your eyes.
 Sunglasses help protect you from that exposure.
-The wind itself can also make your tears evaporate more quickly and cause the surface of your eye to dry and become irritated and then cause the eye to tear again.
+The wind itself can also make your tears evaporate more quickly, causing the surface of your eye to dry out and become irritated, which in turn causes the eye to tear up again.

 Clearer Vision When Driving

-We have all experienced an episode of driving, coming around a turn and going directly into the direction of the setting or rising sun that causes our vision to be significantly impaired.
+We have all experienced an episode of driving, coming around a turn, looking directly into the direction of the setting or rising sun, and having difficulty seeing well enough to drive.
 Having sunglasses on whenever you are driving in sunlight helps prevent those instances.
 Just a general reduction in the glare and reflections that sunlight causes will make you a better and more comfortable driver.